-48. (1) The school team shall notify, in writing, a parent of the student or the student, if the student is an adult, of
+48. The main teacher shall notify, in writing, a parent of the student or the student, if the student is an adult, of

-- (a) the development of an individual student support plan for the student; - (b) a decision to not develop an individual student support plan for the student following a request under subsection 43(4); - (c) a decision under subsection 45(1) that the student should not be in a regular instructional setting or of a refusal by a principal to permit the student to have access to the regular instructional setting under subsection 45(2); - (d) a decision by the school team that specialized services or assessments are required to ensure that the student is provided with the adjustments or supports to which they are entitled under subsection 41(1); and - (e) a decision by the school team that specialized services or assessments are not required to ensure that the student is provided with the adjustments or supports to which they are entitled under subsection 41(1), following a request for such services or assessments by a parent of the student or the student, if the student is an adult.
+- (a) Repealed; S.Nu.
+2020,c.14,s.54(c). - (b) Repealed; S.Nu.
+2020,c.14,s.54(c). - (c) a decision under subsection 45(1) that the student should not be in a regular instructional setting or of a refusal by a principal to permit the student to have access to the regular instructional setting under subsection 45(2); - (d) a decision by the main teacher that specialized services or assessments are required to ensure that the student is provided with the adjustments or supports to which they are entitled under subsection 41(1); and - (e) a decision by the main teacher that specialized services or assessments are not required to ensure that the student is provided with the adjustments or supports to which they are entitled under subsection 41(1), following a request for such services or assessments under subsection 47(2).

-(2) A notice under subsection (1) shall also set out the right to mediation under section 49, together with the procedure to be followed in requesting the mediation.
 S.Nu.
 2020,c.14,ss.54,122(1)(f).